H-J-Granger/Mirai/README.md

-# mirai
+# Mirai
-A C++ library which include some useful patterns in competitive programming.
+A C++ library which include some useful libraries in competitive programming.